-From 1 July 2018, if your super balance exceeds $1.6 million you'll no longer be eligible to make after-tax contributions.
+If your super balance exceeds $1.9 million you'll no longer be eligible to make after-tax contributions.
 If you have elected to make regular after-tax contributions, the Simulator will not apply these contributions from the year after you become ineligible (the contributions will remain in after-tax income).
 If you elect to make a one-off after tax contribution, but are no longer eligible, this contribution will not be made.
 The Simulator assumes this limit is indexed in line with price inflation.

 The Simulator allows for future application of the Division 293 tax on the contributions of high income earners.
 Division 293 tax is levied on the "low tax" contributions of members whose "adjusted income" exceeds $250,000.
 The Simulator assumes your "adjusted income" to be the sum of your salary, other income and concessional contributions.
 The Simulator does not allow for any existing Division 293 debt that might be held with the ATO and assumes future Division 293 tax is paid from your after-tax income in the year it is incurred.
 For full details of the Division 293 tax, go to the relevant ATO website page.

 The Simulator assumes that the investment return used for the accumulation of the super balance has been reduced for investment tax.
 The Simulator also assumes that investment earnings on retirement income stream products are not subject to tax.
 Please note that the investment earnings on any amount exceeding the $1.9m transfer balance cap (which the Simulator assumes is kept in accumulation phase) are taxed at 15%.